40tude/mint_config_latitude/readme.md

 anaconda-navigator
 ```

+* Don't use "base" virtual environment
-* Don't use base virtual environment.
-Use your own
+* Create and use your own

 ```
 conda create --name env1 python=3.11.5